-A little 3cc bottle of TW’s unflavored 36mg, put into an unsuspecting person’s drink, would be quite an assasination tool.
+A little 3cc bottle of TW’s unflavoured 36mg, put into an unsuspecting person’s drink, would be quite an assassination tool.
 Good thing I like most people!

 To be honest, while we are keen proponents of the e-cigarette, e-juice, makes us nervous.